jotaOS/.github/profile/README.md

 - It's an exercise for myself
 - It's a way to show the feasibility of the different ideas I propose
-- Not long ago, I decided it to be my TFG (final undergraduate project)
+- Not long ago, I decided it to be my bachelor thesis

 Strife is, according to Empedocles, the force that separates the elements.